oookoook/spider-trait-database/docs/api.md

   * `note` - Any note related to information provided
   * `rowLink` - To mark data from the same study, same individuals, or same populations.
-* `limit` - NUmber of records that were requested in the query.
+* `limit` - Number of records that were requested in the query.
 * `offset` - Number of records skipped (used for query paging - see below).
 * `count` - Total number of records matching the filter.
 * `restricted` - Boolean indicating if the query filter matches records with a restricted usage.
 * `restrictedDatasets` - An array of dataset identifiers.
-Every dataset in the list has an usage restriction in place.
+Every dataset in the list has a usage restriction in place.
 The array items consist of:

   * `id` - Unique dataset id.
   * `name` - Dataset name.